riyandifirman/cinema-app/README.md

 # Cinema Wiki
-Cinema Wiki | Submission of Jetpack Compose Android | Bangkit 2023 Series
+Cinema Wiki | Submission of Juara Android 2023 Series <br>

-An application built in the learning process of Bangkit Academy 2023.
-This is a practical implementation in the class Learning to Build Android Apps with Jetpack Compose
+Build Android Apps with Jetpack Compose

-## Final Submission of Android Application
+## Submission of Juara Android 2023 Series
-### The Criteria
+### Features
-Features that must be present in the app:
+Features that present in the app:

 <b> 1.
 List Page </b> <br>
 - Display data in List format with a minimum number of 10 different items.
 Use LazyList/LazyGrid to arrange the data.